 The next day when I open up the inbox (I do this daily) I categorize the note.
 Is it part of a project, is it something that requires an action?
 I tag it, I put it in the right notebook and I go on with my day.
 I can usually clear my inbox super quickly.

 I have combined this with the ToDo.txt methodology in a specific way that works well for me.

 This system is more complex than that but helps me never forget any random idea I might have.
 It also means I can really live in the moment.

 With ADHD I had this obsession with DONE.
 If I had something to do in a day I would have to do the task right away or I would forget and I would never get it done.
 Same goes with ideas.
 If I had an idea it would annoy me because I knew I would forget the idea.
 Now I can quickly type it out in a sentence or two and know it'll be sitting in my inbox to categorize later.

 Using the above lets say I have a client meeting.

-I write down my notes from that meeting into my Rocket Book.
+I write down my notes from that meeting into my notebook.

 Later in the day when I go to clear my inbox the note will be in there.
-I make new notes for each action item and organize them into projects and add "action" as a tag for any actions that will take more than 2 minutes.
+I make new notes for each action item and organize them into projects. these are all organized into my action list and put in priority order.

 I then have it set to "complete" when the work is done but it is easily accessible later if need be.
-Everything gets done, nothing gets lost and since Evernote can read text from images I can even find the notes based on the text within them.
+Everything gets done & nothing gets lost.

 I do the same with emails and everything else.